Toilal/stealthbox/README.md

 on any linux server without polluting it.

-It embeds several applications that are configured together to automate file sharing in the cloud and download content to your home.
+It embeds several applications that are configured together to automate file sharing in the cloud and download content to your home:

+- [Deluge](http://deluge-torrent.org/), a BitTorrent client with Web User Interface.
+- [Pydio](https://pyd.io/), a web application to view, edit and download files.
+- [FlexGet](http://flexget.com/), a multipurpose automation tool for torrent, nbz, series, movies, etc.

 ## Install